Nicca42/React/catch-of-the-day/DOCS.md

 If a function only has a render method and `Prop types` then it is un-needed for the component to be a full react component, but instead make it a stateless functional component.

-You change the comonent like so:
+You change the component like so:
 ```
 // currently your component is a `React.component`
 class Header extends React.Component {